fauzxan/Network-labs/README.md

 > The expected response for each code has been given in the code.
 In main.py, the Description, input and output of each function is documented for your reference.

 #### GET methods
-1. "/" default root directory: Just an indicator of if the host is up and running as expected.
+1. "/" default root directory<br/> Just an indicator of if the host is up and running as expected.
 2. "/get_all_tickets"
 You can specify the following query parameters for this method: sortBy, limit, and offset
 3. "/get_ticket_by_id/{ticket_id}": This method assumes you know the ticket_id of the individual.
 (This can be retrieved during creation, or via /get_all_tickets?sortBy=name)